pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 The last thing is to show the product in the body of the document you created.

 Let's go back to the documents section.
 Right click on *Home* then *Add Page* > *Empty Page*.
-In the settings label, choose the `product` action and the `content` controller, click save and go back to the edit tab.
+In the settings label, choose the `product` action and the `Content` controller, click save and go back to the edit tab.

 Now you can see the new editable element (`href`) which we added in the product template above.
 Drag the product object to that editable and press *Save & Publish*.